sabulous/vehicle-tracker/README.md

 3. Proper unit and integration tests
 4. Pagination while fetching vehicle list to improve performance
 5. Better error handling (ex: providing error types etc.)
-6. Provider, Redux or some other state management library might be used for improved maintainability in the future
+6. Context, Redux or some other state management library might be used for improved maintainability in the future
 7. App could be dockerized